Nadine2016/knative/cli-reference.md

 <dt>`-n`, `--name`</dt>
 <dd>The name of the job definition.
 This value is required.
 The name must begin with a lowercase letter, can contain letters, numbers, periods (.), and hyphens (-), and must be 35 characters or fewer.
 The name must start and end with a lowercase alphanumeric character.
 Use a name that is unique within the project.
 <dt>`-i`, `--image`</dt>
 <dd>The name of the image used for this job definition.
 This value is required.
-For images in [Docker Hub](https://hub.docker.com){: external}, you can specify the image with `NAMESPACE/REPOSITORY`.
+For images in [Docker Hub](https://hub.docker.com), you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`. </dd>
 <dt>`-a`, `--argument`</dt>
 <dd>Set any arguments for the job definition.
 This value is required.
 Specify one argument per `--argument` flag.
 To specify more than one argument, use more than one `--argument` flag; for example, `-a argA -a argB`.</dd>
 <dt>`-e`, `--env`</dt>